garris/BackstopJS/README.md

 ##Troubleshooting

-###2.0 configs and resources
+###Migrating to 2.0

-_Projects don't work when I share with other users or run in different environments. (filename problem)_
+_Filename issue: Projects don't work when I share with other users or run in different environments._

 ####If you just upgraded to 2.x from 1.x